The scene of the crime as most are aware was and always has been Robin Hood Hills, a patch of woods located next to the Blue Beacon Truck Wash.

 So according to her the boys could not have been held captive for hours.
 It simply would make the most sense that they were killed once they entered those woods and ran into their killers at about 6:30 or 7 that day.

-An expert consulted by defense investigator Ron Lax would suggest that the boys might of died closer to 8:30.
+Defense investigator, Ron Lax also consulted with a Dr. Chris Sperry, who informed Lax, that the boys might of died closer to 8:30.

 As they say, often times the simplest solution is the right one.
 It’s simple Occam’s Razor.

 We’re left then with a time of death that’s most likely in the window of 6:30-8:30.

 Now here’s another aspect of the dump site claim, the claim about the mosquitoes.
 It’s been claimed by the defense that there were no mosquito bites on the bodies, which meant that the boys could not have been murdered in the woods… however that’s a misleading claim, and completely unproven.